ayushptl1810/ToDoList/README.md

 ## ToDo List

 A minimal full‑stack To‑Do application showcasing a clean CRUD API with a modern client UI.
-The project is split into a Next.js client and an Express + MongoDB server, designed for clarity, rapid iteration, and easy local replication.
+The project is now consolidated into a single service that serves both the Next.js frontend and Express backend from one deployment.

 ### Features

 - **Create tasks**: Add new to‑dos with a simple form.
 - **List tasks**: View all tasks stored in MongoDB.
 - **Delete tasks**: Remove tasks when done.
+- **Responsive UI**: Styled with modern utility classes.
 - **Animated interactions**: Subtle motion for list items.
+- **Single deployment**: Frontend and backend served from one service.

 ### Tech Stack